langjam/langjam/README.md

 Welcome to Lang Jam, a weekend coding jam.
 It carries much of the spirit of game jams, where teams create a video game in a weekend.
 In Lang Jam, you and your teammates will create a programming language based on the theme for that jam.

-The first Lang Jam will be held on Friday the 20th of August, starting at 7pm UK time.
+The first Lang Jam will be held on Friday the 20th of August, starting at 7pm UK time (Timezone translator: https://dateful.com/eventlink/1037709179).
 It will run for 48 hours, ending at 7pm on Sunday the 22nd of August.
 Check back here for more info.

 ## How it works